ekmungai/eloquent-ifrs/README.md

 ## Installation

-Use composer to Install the package into your laravel application.
-Laravel IFRS requires PHP version 7.2 and Laravel Framework version 5.0 and above.
+Use composer to Install the package into your laravel or lumen application.
+Laravel IFRS requires PHP version 7.2 and Laravel or Lumen version 5.0 and above.

 #### For production

 ```
-composer require "ekmungai/laravel-ifrs"
+composer require "ekmungai/eloquent-ifrs"
 composer install --no-dev
 ```